 Harassment

-These changes are expected in October 2026:
+These changes will happen in October 2026:

 - employers will be liable for harassment from third parties, for example customers or clients, unless they have taken all reasonable steps to prevent it happening – this will apply to all types of harassment